We are here for you Cedar Valley!

 We know that your inboxes are full of COVID-19 updates, so we don’t want to overwhelm you with communication, but we do want to share an update from us.
 Please read to the end.

 First off, WE ARE OPEN!
-We truly believe that your chiropractic care is one of the most important defenses against this or any virus.
+We truly believe that your chiropractic care is one of the most important defenses to keeping you well.
 Your nervous system is the master system that controls all of the other systems in your body, including your immune system.
-Getting adjusted helps keep your immune system strong!
+Getting adjusted helps keep your whole body strong!
 Vanderloo Chiropractic has always, and will continue, to maintain a clean and sanitary environment for our patients and staff.

 We want our patients to feel secure knowing that your health and well-being are very important to us.